-Its name should be pretty evocative of its importance by itself.
-Basically, content pillars ensure that your social media content strategy doesn’t collapse under its own weight.
+Content pillars ensure that your social media content strategy doesn’t collapse under its own weight.
 Content pillars are what confers a social media page with that air of authenticity that’s imperceptible when done right but sticks out like a sore thumb when not.

-Moving on, leaning (get it?) on a few specific content pillars makes creating relevant content much more effortless.
+Leaning on a few specific content pillars makes creating relevant content much more effortless.
 Instead of taking shots in the dark, you can go back to those pillars and create social media content related to them.
 As you may already know, social media is all about consistency.
 And there’s no better way to build a strong identity on social media than by maintaining thematic consistency.

 Types of content pillars & how to create content pillars

 Content pillars can’t be classified, at least in the traditional sense — it all depends on the specificities of your business, and especially the brand built around it.
 Ideally, brands should strive to create themed, serialized content that closely aligns with their values and mission and tells a story.
-And if there’s a dissonance between brand and content, that nigh on impossible to do.
+And if there’s a dissonance between brand and content, that is nigh on impossible to do.

 Here are a few hypothetical examples of dissonance between brand and content:

 - A business that sells affordable furniture pieces posting content related to luxury furnishings.